-95 3 Model Setup
+3 Model setup

 A Lagrangian box model was built to simulate chemistry in the planetary boundary layer and the residual layer for an air parcel traveling over the Amazonian forest and Manaus.
-Because experimental data compared to the model only contain air masses that were not exposed to rain in the previous day (see Sect.
-2 and de Sá et al., 2018), the model simulates biogenic conditions for one day, assuming the air mass was washed out by rain prior to that day.
-After the one day spinup, biogenic emissions are replaced by urban emissions for one hour during the second day to represent the interaction of the air mass with the Manaus urban area.
-After the simulated encounter with Manaus, the model inputs return to biogenic emissions until the end of the second day.
+Because experimental data compared to the model only contained air masses that were not exposed to rain on the previous day (see Sect.
+2 and de Sá et al., 2018), the model simulated biogenic conditions for 1 d, assuming that the air mass was washed out by rain prior to that day.
+After the 1 d spinup, biogenic emissions were replaced by urban emissions for 1 h during the second day to represent the interaction of the air mass with the Manaus urban area.
+After the simulated encounter with Manaus, the model inputs returned to biogenic emissions until the end of the second day.
 This simulation is defined hereafter as the "polluted" case.
-Another simulation is run where the box is only subjected to biogenic emissions for two days, without any exposure to urban emissions to simulate a background case.
-This simulation is defined hereafter as the "clean" case.
-This section describes the box model setup, how the emissions were defined and the chemical mechanism used for this study.
+Another simula-